Paperless office: Environmental impact of electronics

 A paperless work environment requires an infrastructure of electronic components to enable the production, transmission, and storage of information.
 The industry that produces these components is one of the least sustainable and most environmentally damaging sectors in the world.
 The process of manufacturing electronic hardware involves the extraction of precious metals and the production of plastic on an industrial scale.
 The transmission and storage of digital data is facilitated by data centers, which consume significant amounts of the electricity supply of a host country.

 Eliminating paper via automation and electronic forms automation

-The need for paper is eliminated by using online systems, such as replacing index cards and rolodexes with databases, typed letters and faxes with email, and reference books with the internet.
-Another way to eliminate paper is to automate paper-based processes that rely on forms, applications and surveys to capture and share data.
-This method is referred to as "electronic forms" or e-forms and is typically accomplished by using existing print-perfect documents in electronic format to allow for prefilling of existing data, capturing data manually entered online by end-users, providing secure methods to submit form data to processing systems, and digitally signing the electronic documents without printing.